barionleg/cesium.wiki.gs/Models-Details.md

 ### WebGL TF Ideas

 * Add a handler like `handleBuffer` to load images instead of pulling them out in `handleMaterial`.
 This could prevent loading the same idea multiple times.
 Add an `images` top-level property to WebGL TF?
+* Buffers and shaders are provided full URLs, but images, e.g., `parameters.diffuseTexture.image` just have the filename without an extension or full URL.

 ### Client